openfootmanager/openfootmanager/docs/source/simulation.rst

 I am also working in a very similar project, that is currently more advanced feature-wise and is closer now to its first alpha release.
-The eSports Manager (github.com/sturdy-robot/esports-manager) project had a very similar issue when dealing with simulation.
+The `eSports Manager <https://github.com/sturdy-robot/esports-manager>`_ project had a very similar issue when dealing with simulation.

 The approach used in eSM was the first thing I have tried in OFM,